Your Holistic Guide to Parenting Labrador Retrievers - Brunswick Fur Food

 Brushing

-Brush your Labrador Retriever at least once a week to remove loose hair and prevent matting.
+Brush your Labrador at least once a week to remove loose hair and prevent matting.
 During shedding season, more frequent brushing may be necessary.

 Bathing

-Bathe your Labrador Retriever every two to three months or when they get particularly dirty.
+Bathe your Labrador every two to three months or when they get particularly dirty.
 Use a dog-specific shampoo to avoid skin irritation.

 Nail Trimming